cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 3. Add concrete countermeasures that prevent repeat traffic to the reported targets.
 4. Send the provider a short, technical statement with evidence and mitigation.

+> When you as an operator receive a complaint, you can use these templates: <https://nym.com/docs/operators/community-counsel/templates>

 #### Step 1: get safe access

 If the provider has disabled the server, ask for rescue-system access or a maintenance window.